Daylight Robbery on the Orient Express: Plot

 The train keeps moving, not always on the railway.
-It transpires a group of badly behaved mimes, originally disguised as the Goodies, have stolen the train as part of an attempt to win the legendary "Gold Bore" at the French "Le Boring" competition.
+It transpires a group of badly behaved mimes, originally disguised as the Goodies, have hijacked the train as part of an attempt to win the legendary "Gold Bore" at the French "Le Boring" competition.

 Using wheelchairs, the Goodies and the remaining detectives chase the mimes.
 The mimes are about to escape on a boat when the goat, also on wheels, butts one of them off a pier and into the boat, which sinks along with them.